Rainbow Eye Disorder

 Extensive analysis of genetic variants associated with the RPE65 gene may provide evidence for considerations of human gene therapy for RPE65-associated Leber’s congenital amaurosis on visual function.

 • Over 1100 genes are known to be associated with abnormal retinal morphology.
-Physicians may choose to use exome sequencing, which analyzes over 20,000 genes, as the first line test to quickly determine the causative gene mutation associated with eye disorder symptoms.
+Physicians may choose to use genome sequencing, which analyzes over 20,000 genes, as the first line test to quickly determine the causative gene mutation associated with eye disorder symptoms.

 • Up-to-the-minute, newly-reported genes are automatically included for analysis.